Boat Registration and Licenses in Georgia

 - Completing the form.

-- Mailing it along with your $1 fee to the address listed on the form.
+- Mailing it along with your $1 duplicate registration fee to the address listed on the form.

-You may need a license to operate certain boats, depending on your age.
+You may need a boating license to operate certain boats, depending on your age.

-If you're 12 or 13 years old and want to drive a Class A (Less than 16 feet long) boat with a horsepower of 30 or less, by yourself, you must have a boater's license.
-Otherwise, an adult must be with you, or supervising you.
+If you're 12 to 15 years old and want to drive a class A (less than 16 ft long) by yourself, you must have a boat education course.
+Otherwise, an adult must be with you or supervising you.

 The same rules apply for operating a personal watercraft.

 If you're 16 years old or older, you may operate any type of motor-powered boat or personal watercraft by yourself if you have proper identification.
 Otherwise, again, you'll need to be with an adult or have one directly supervising you.

 If you were born after January 1, 1998 you must complete a boater safety course before you are allowed to operate any watercraft in Georgia.